xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 * distinguish between different designs of recursive self improvement schemes,
 * falsify specific encodings that fail to track stability horizons correctly.

 These experiments do not prove or disprove the safety of any particular real world system.
 They test the TU encoding.
+Falsifying a particular encoding requires versioning and cannot be repaired by silent parameter nudges.

 ### Experiment 1: Toy RSI system with known stable and unstable variants

-*Goal:*
+**Goal**

 Test whether the Q126 invariants and stability horizon functional distinguish between toy self improving systems that are designed to be stable or unstable.

-*Setup:*
+**Setup**

 * Construct two families of simple agents in a simulated environment.